1 9 5 6 – 1 9 6 8 (USA)

 Two of the regular panellists who were with the show when it left CBS in 1968 – Kitty Carlisle and Peggy Cass – practically made careers out of To Tell the Truth.
 In 1969, it turned up in syndication with the two of them and Bill Cullen as regular panellists.
 They remained with the syndicated version until it left the air in 1977.

 Garry Moore was the emcee until the last year, with Joe Garagiola taking over at the end.

 Yet another syndicated version was produced during the 1980-1981 season with young Robin Ward as emcee, but without Carlisle and Cass.

-NBC brought To Tell the Truth back as a daytime entry in the fall of 1990, with Gordon Elliott as emcee.
-Because of other contractual obligations, Elliott had to leave the series soon after its premiere, with former pro-football player Lynn Swann taking over.
+NBC brought To Tell the Truth back as a daytime entry in 1990, with Gordon Elliott as emcee.
+Because of other contractual obligations, Elliott had to leave the series soon after its premiere, with former pro football player Lynn Swann taking over.

 Swann was still emceeing when it left the air the following May.
-Actor John O’Hurley emceed a syndicated revival that premiered in the fall of 2000 and ran for two seasons.
+Actor John O’Hurley emceed a syndicated revival that premiered in 2000 and ran for two seasons.